 Most people expect their first garden to pay off immediately.
 It usually doesn’t.
 That’s not a reason to quit - it’s just the math of any capital investment, and a garden is no different.

-Here’s what the numbers actually look like over three years for a standard 4x8 raised bed, starting from scratch.
+Here’s what the numbers actually look like over three years for a standard 4×8 raised bed, starting from scratch - including three planting scenarios and the compounding factors that make Year 3 and beyond look different from Year 1.

 Year 1: You’re Buying the Infrastructure

-As covered in the raised-bed break-even piece, the first-year cost for a 4x8 cedar bed runs $185-$360.
+As covered in the raised-bed break-even analysis, the first-year cost for a 4×8 cedar bed runs $185–$360.
 That includes lumber, hardware cloth for gopher protection, soil fill, seeds, transplants, and amendments.
 Most of that is a one-time expense.
 The lumber lasts a decade or more.
 The soil fill is a sunk cost that pays dividends for years.

 Do the math: